-- A rigorous 'New Supplier Approval' process (commenced 2019), which assesses suitability against certain requirements (Insurance, Financial status, Health & Safety, GDPR, Modern Slavery and Bribery & Corruption), with sign-off being required from Heads of Legal, Purchasing and Health & Safety.
+- A rigorous 'New Supplier Approval' process, which assesses suitability against certain requirements (Insurance, Financial status, Health & Safety, Data Protection, Modern Slavery and Bribery & Corruption), with sign-off being required from Head of relevant departments.
 Suppliers are required to accept standard terms and conditions of trading to comply with all applicable anti-slavery and human trafficking laws. - Following the CIPS (Chartered Institute of Purchasing and Supply) Risk Management process to evaluate levels of risk in our supply chain.
 Five risk categories are assessed (Country of Manufacture, Goods or Services Provided, Supplier Relationship, Forced Labour Risk Information, Company Specific Questions), against the CIPS recommended risk weighting and a score is applied to each area of assessment. - Assigning an annual risk score to each supplier. - Invoking sanctions against suppliers that fail to improve their performance in line with an action plan or seriously violate our supplier code of conduct, including the termination of the business relationship.